First Peoples Buffalo Jump State Park: As a state park

 The 2005 effort to expand the park culminated in 2006.
 In July, the Montana Land Board, the state agency which supervises management of the state's school trust lands, agreed to buy the 898 acre of private land adjacent to the park's northern border for $763,000 and turn over a third of the acreage to the Ulm Buffalo Jump State Park.
 Marilyn and Ron Eustace, whose family had owned the property since the 1940s, had originally proposed a 250 acre land swap so that the state park could own more land on top of the cliff.
 But the state offered to buy the cliff-top land instead, along with the rest of the Eustace family ranch.
 The property had been the top item on the DFWP acquisition list.
 The purchase included the portion of the cliff not already owned by DFWP, and a large portion of the cliff and bone bed which had never been mined, quarried, or disturbed.
 Stone and braided vine "drive lines" and some tipi rings also existed on the Eustace land.
 The purchase was made using funds from the Montana Land Banking program, a program established in 2003 that seeks to manage state lands more effectively, improve the value of state land, increase the earning potential for this land, and/or reduce the risk to school trust land.
 The Land Board funded the transaction by using a portion of $6.4 million earned from selling an isolated industrial parcel near Kalispell.
 The Ulm pishkun sale was the first purchase the Land Board had ever made.
 The 300 acre of land transferred to DFWP was non-productive; DNRC retained the remaining land, and said it intended to lease it for farming or grazing.
 The addition expanded the park to about 2043 acre.
 In February 2007, the DFWP purchased a $334,000 permanent conservation easement on 418 acre of the DRNC-owned land.
 DFWP would pay a lease fee for five years on the land, during which time it would seek funding to pay the easement from the state legislature.
 The easement was purchased in March 2010.

 Additional expansion was explored in 2009.
 In early 2009, the ANPA and Hamlett began seeking a way to have the DNRC transfer the lands they leased to the DFWP, and take it out of production as farmland.
 On March 30, the DFWP agreed to take over the leases for a year.
 The ANPA and Hamlett suggested that the additional lands be used to house a small group of buffalo, or to provide camp sites for visitors.
-But no action had been taken as of April 2011.
+Non had been taken as of April 2011.